wmidson/Project-1-Purple-Team/README.md

 # Project-1-Purple-Team
-This project was done for the Data Science Penn Bootcamp and the group members involved were Michael M., Michael N., Kyle TT., Will M., and Julian H.
+This project was done for the Data Science Penn Bootcamp and the group members involved were Michael M., Michael N., Kyle T., Will M., and Julian H.

 ## Questions to Answer:
 * Is there a geographic component to readmission?